krs2070/Honeypot/README.md

 	- Total number of attacks captured: 4293 attacks
 	- Of all the attacks captured,
 		- Dionaea over HTTP honeypot captured the highest number of attacks with 3438 captured attacks.
-		- p0f honeypot with 487 captured attacks
+		- p0f honeypot captured 487 attacks
-		- Snort honeypot with 368 captured attacks.
+		- Snort honeypot captured 368 attacks.
 	- Attacker IP with most attacks: 98.249.5.34 (This is the IP of the Kali VM that I used to attack the Dionaea over HTTP honeypot.
-This indicates that when I used the nmap command to attack the honeypot, a total of 2848 attacks were triggered.)
+This indicates that when I used the nmap command to attack the honeypot, a total of 2848 attacks were triggered).
+Provided below is the list of top 5 attacker IPs.
 		- IP 98.249.5.34 attacked 2848 times.
 		- IP 209.141.35.236 attacked 118 times.
 		- IP 46.166.142.138 attacked 110 times.